Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Create terrain surface from a local raster/README.md

 ## Use case

-The terrain surface is what the basemap, operational layers, and graphics are draped on.
+In a scene view, the terrain surface is what the basemap, operational layers, and graphics are draped onto.
+For example, when viewing a scene in a mountainous region, applying a terrain surface to the scene will help in recognizing the slopes, valleys, and elevated areas.

+## How to use the sample

+When launched, this sample displays a scene that was rendered using a local raster file.
+Pan and zoom to explore the scene and observe how the terrain surface allows visualizing elevation differences.

+## How it works

+1. Create an `AGSScene` and add it to a `AGSSceneView`.
+2. Create a `AGSRasterElevationSource` with an array of raster file URLs.
+3. Add this source to the scene's base surface.

+## Relevant API

+* AGSRasterElevationSource
+* AGSSurface

+## Offline data

+This sample uses the [MontereyElevation](https://arcgisruntime.maps.arcgis.com/home/item.html?id=98092369c4ae4d549bbbd45dba993ebc) raster.
+It is downloaded from ArcGIS Online automatically.

+## About the data

+This raster data comes from Monterey, California.

+## Additional information

  Supported raster formats include:

 * ASRP/USRP
 * CIB1, 5, 10